You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The University of Michigan at Ann Arbor is a public, sea-grant, space-grant, public institution that is a member of the University of Michigan System.
 It is a member of the Association of American University and is located in Ann Arbor, Michigan.
 This school holds regional accreditation by the NCACS THLC.

 Michigan, as the school is known, confers over 275 degrees at all levels of education.
 This includes certifications, endorsements, and non-degree executive education programs.
 The school also has a stated interest in online education; this is one of the pioneering online universities and already hosts over 20 degrees available 100 percent online.
+The top four popular undergraduate degrees are:

 Michigan is one of the most prestigious research universities in the country and holds a “doctoral university with very high research” designation by the Carnegie Foundation.
 The school is best known for its focus on STEM fields at the postgraduate level and has been ranked by the Princeton Review, U.S. News and World Report, and the Financial Times for these programs.